 Type in the model of phone you have, and they pay for shipping.
 After you receive a quote for your device using their website, you have the option to donate what your electronic device is worth to charity.

-See our article on reverse vending machines to learn about kiosks near you that accept old cell phones and give you money.
+3. See our article on reverse vending machines such as EcoATMs to learn about kiosks near you that accept old cell phones and give you money.
+Some of these machines are located in malls and shopping centers so keep your eye out for them.

 Remember: Before you drop off or mail in your old cell phone, make sure that you have terminated your service contract for the phone and erased any data in the phone!